openstack/openstack-ansible/deploy-guide/source/targethosts-prepare.rst

 target host:

 * Ubuntu server 22.04 (Jammy Jellyfish) LTS 64-bit
-  *Note*: Due to the absence of community repos, Ceph packages will be installed from the default repository which contains *only* Quincy release.
 * Debian 11 64-bit
 * Centos 9 Stream 64-bit
 * Rocky Linux 9 64-bit